balderdashy/sails-docs/concepts/Sessions/sessions.md

 ##### Scenario 1: The request header has no cookie *property*

 If the header does not contain a cookie *property*, a `sid` is created in the session and a default session dictionary is added to `req` (e.g. `req.session`).
-At this point you can make whatever changes you desire (usually in a controller/action).
+At this point you can make changes to the session *property* (usually in a controller/action).
 For example, let's look at the following *login* action.

 ```javascript
 module.exports = {